 Purpose

 This policy summarizes the rights and responsibilities regarding intellectual property created, owned, used, or disseminated by the International Society of Automation, ensuring that its intellectual property is protected, managed and properly utilized.
+This policy will be enforced in ways consistent with applicable law.

 Scope

-This policy applies to all Contributors: any individual or group, including Society Sections, involved in creating or contributing to the intellectual property of the Society, whether paid or unpaid.
-Contributors’ work includes the development of standards, technical guidelines, technical reports, training courses, certification materials, publications, events, papers, and other activities under the auspices of the Society.
-Such work creates intellectual property rights held by the Society, including copyrights, trademarks, patents, trade secrets, and other proprietary information.
+This policy applies to all works of the Society including the development of standards, technical guidelines, technical reports, recommended practices, training courses, certification materials, publications, events, papers, and other activities under the auspices of the Society (“Society materials”).
+Such work creates copyright, trademark and other possible intellectual property rights held by the Society.

 Contributor Obligations

-Contributors agree to assign all intellectual property rights to ISA as a condition of their work with the Society; to ensure that any such contributions contain no intellectual property owned by other entities; and to report to the Society any subsequent discovery of third-party owned intellectual property previously incorporated into Society-sponsored materials.
-The Society may choose to credit Contributors for their work, where appropriate, but that credit does not imply any ownership rights in the Contributor.
+Contributors shall use reasonable due diligence to ensure that their contributions contain no intellectual property owned by other persons or entities and to report to the Society any subsequent discovery of third-party owned intellectual property previously incorporated into Society materials.

 IP Registration, Licensing and Protection